stevenloe/old-theater/website/content/shows/shows/goldfinger.md

 formattedPrice: DONATION
 location: The Red Rooster
 showtype: FRIDAY FLICK
-shortDesc: James Bond (Sir Sean Connery) is back and his next mission takes him to Fort Knox, where Auric Goldfinger (Gert Fröbe) and his henchman are planning to raid Fort Knox and obliterate the world economy.
+shortDesc: "\"James Bond (Sir Sean Connery) is back and his next mission takes him to Fort Knox, where Auric Goldfinger (Gert Fröbe) and his henchman are planning to raid Fort Knox and obliterate the world economy.
 To save the world once again, Bond will need to become friends with Goldfinger, dodge killer hats, and avoid Goldfinger's personal pilot, the sexy Pussy Galore (Honor Blackman).
-She might not have feelings for Bond, but will 007 help her change her mind?
+She might not have feelings for Bond, but will 007 help her change her mind?\""
 ticketUrl: foo
 img: goldfinger.jpg
 imgAlt: Golfinger movie poster art